hphelion/documentation/commercial/GA1/commerical.services-swift-deployment.md

 **IMPORTANT:** If `overcloud-config.json` has already been created during installation, just edit the file.

-1. Login to Seed
+1. Login to Seed.

-		#ssh root@< Seed IP address>
+		# ssh root@<Seed IP address>

-2.Update `so_swift_storage_scale` parameter in `/root/overcloud-config.json` as per your scale.
+2.Update `so_swift_storage_scale` parameter in `/root/overcloud-config.json` as per your scale

 For more details, refer [Provisioning Swift node(s)]( /helion/openstack/ga/services/swift/provision-nodes/)

-3.Enter the following command to source the `overcloud_config.json`  for the new values
+3.Enter the following command to source the `overcloud_config.json`  for the new values.

-	#source /root/tripleo/tripleo-incubator/scripts/hp_ced_load_config.sh /root/overcloud-config.json
+	# source /root/tripleo/tripleo-incubator/scripts/hp_ced_load_config.sh /root/overcloud-config.json

-4.Run the installer script to update the cloud
+4.Run the installer script to update the cloud.

 	# bash -x tripleo/tripleo-incubator/scripts/hp_ced_installer.sh --update-overcloud |& tee update_cloud.log